DillonSteyl/SCIE1000/Week 8/intro_2.md

 **Task:**

 Write a program that plots the first 6 powers of 2, starting from 2 to the power of 0 and finishing with 2 to the power of 5.
+The variable x should be used to represent the powers, and y should be used to determine the power of 2.

 # Solution